 How come you’re able to run full strength online training when other schools haven’t been able to, or are offering shorter “something to keep students in our system” options?

 Our principal literally wrote the book — Inside Improvisation — on improvisation.
 A lot of improvisation training is based on traditional exercises and rules, and a lot of that isn’t able to be directly transferred to an online class.
-Because we understand the underlying science and practice, we’re more easily able to translate improvisation training into other mediums, including online.
+Because we understand the underlying science and practice, we’re easily able to design improvisation training for other mediums, including online.
+We also happen to have expert technical and online training professionals on staff, including veterans of the early revolution in online video, videoblogging and podcasting.

 I’ve been in a lot of Zoom meetings recently, and it seems like a pretty bad way to teach improv.